gprim/startup/README.md

  - MongoDB Atlas database created - done!
  - Stores data in MongoDB - done!
  - User registration - user info and auth tokens stored in the database!
+ - Messages and convos stored on the database!
  - Restricts functionality - Users can only create convos and messages if they are involved in a convo.
 Restricted on the back end